PFTrack Documentation Node Reference

 Below the graph is a numerical breakdown of the overall length of each tracking point, including the average track length, and a percentage breakdown of the entire set of tracking points, colour-coded using the same scheme as the graph.

 This graph can be used to quickly identify frames where further attention may be required because fewer features could be tracked, or frames where the number of frames each tracker exists for is small.
-In these cases, adding a User Track node downstream and manually tracking additional points may help.
+In these cases, add an User Track node downstream manually tracking additional points.

 Mouse controls

-Hovering the mouse over the coverage graph will display a tooltip showing the statistics for the current frame.
+Hovering the mouse over the length graph will display a tooltip showing the statistics for the current frame.

 To pan the graph horizontally, click and drag with the Right mouse button.
 To zoom, click and drag with the Middle mouse button (these buttons can be changed in the User Preferences window).
 Alternatively, the mouse wheel can be used to zoom as well if desired.